Stibius/RayTracer/README.md

 # RayTracer

-Raytracing application with a GUI.
+RayTracing application with a GUI.

 ### External libraries: